nati047/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-Type in whatever is on your mind and twiiter will render it rightaway.
+Type in whatever is on your mind and tweeter will render it rightaway.

 !["Home page for mobile and tablets "](https://github.com/nati047/tweeter/blob/master/docs/twter%201.png?raw=true)
 !["Posted Tweets "](https://github.com/nati047/tweeter/blob/master/docs/twtr2.png?raw=true)